JeremyVsquared/ISLR/anomaly_detection.md

 __Anomaly detection__ refers to discovering nonconforming data within a larger data set.
-Any patterns falling outside of expected values are referred to as __anomalies__, __outliers__, __exceptions__ or __dicordant observations__.
-In two dimenional data sets, these anomalies can be easily found visually by graphing the data, but in higher dimensions or extremely large data sets it can prove rather difficult and thus numerous algorithms have been proven or developed to effectively deal with this issue.
+Any patterns falling outside of expected values are referred to as __anomalies__, __outliers__, __exceptions__ or __discordant observations__.
+In two dimensional data sets, these anomalies can be easily found visually by graphing the data, but in higher dimensions or extremely large data sets it can prove rather difficult and thus numerous algorithms have been proven or developed to effectively deal with this issue.
 Anomaly detection is quite useful for such applications as component failure analysis, network intrusion, fraud detection and identity theft.

 # Techniques